meashiri/ctf-writeups/gh-pages/content/posts/202308-sekaiCTF/index.md

 With that background and contrasting that method to the reading order of the databits in the QR code standard, we can see what the challenge is.
 ![](QRCode_Reading_Order.png)

-We presume that the `QR code (?)` was constructed and laid our `L->R, T->B` within the data fields.
+We presume that the `QR code (?)` was constructed and laid out `L->R, T->B` within the data fields.
 Once the data is laid out, QR codes are masked with a XOR pattern to eliminate any grouping of like bits or long sequences of the same value.
-Since the problem description also contained this piece, we assume that the mask was applied properly using one of the 8 possible patterns before redistributing the bits according to the `Gutenberg reading order`.
+Since the problem description also contained the note, we assume that the mask was applied properly using one of the 8 possible patterns before redistributing the bits according to the `Gutenberg reading order`.

 ![](8-possible-XOR-masks-QR.png)